 Eddie: “To educate the ordinary people about the truth and the facts, past & present, of the Palestinian people.”

-Rita was the backbone of collecting, printing and laminating all of the photographic and factual material that forms the information centre.
+Rita was the backbone of collecting, printing and laminating all of the photographic and factual material that forms the [display].
 She was helped by volunteers to complete this mammoth task.
-Thankfully, there has been a growing band of supporters of Palestine, here in Bristol, who have gradually added to the content of the museum.”
+Thankfully, there has been a growing band of volunteers, here in Bristol, who have gradually added to the content of the museum.”